04 18 izzo harris patient insights feb mar blogheader

 For many patients, MyChart is the main method of communication for contacting their providers.
 The number of MyChart messages sent to providers has increased tremendously over the past five years, overwhelming care teams.
 Although MyChart is meant to be used for accessing individual health info, answering basic questions, and handling simple requests, it is often used for in-depth discussions about complex medical care.
 The aim is to deploy a sustainable model for patient communications to support patient experience and provider resilience.

-We asked the designers for feedback on updates made to MyChart messages and new features added, such as messaging transparency, appointment scheduling, and After Visit Summary emphasis.
+We asked the advisors for feedback on updates made to MyChart messages and new features added, such as messaging transparency, appointment scheduling, and After Visit Summary emphasis.

 • Patients enjoy using MyChart to manage their health care but have a difficult time keeping up with updates and new features (and old ones too).
 Instructional videos or educational materials illustrating how to use new features as they are added would help patients take advantage of these updates.